 Our career is the most significant part of our lives.
-However, very often I have heard people complain and grumble about their workplace and hating their job.
+However, I have often heard people complain and grumble about their workplace and hating their job.
 If you are wondering how to love your job or at least not hate it, continue reading!

-Most of us spend a significant amount of our lives working in some organization.
-These organizations and companies become like our second home.
-It is very common for most of us to spend more time in our offices than in our homes.
+Most of us spend a significant time in our lives working, and eventually, our workplaces become our second home.
+It is not uncommon that we spend more time in our offices than in our homes.
 Hence, the trend has now changed from work-to-live to live-to-work among millennials.

 Nearly 80% of American workers are dissatisfied with their jobs.
 One of the biggest reasons for job dissatisfaction is when you feel rejected.
 Surviving a job you hate can be stressful and annoying.